r-lib/nanoparquet/README.md

   `write_parquet()` will add Arrow metadata to the Parquet file.
   This helps preserving classes of columns, e.g. factors will be read back as factors, both by nanoparquet and Arrow.
+* `nanoparquet.write_data_page_version`: Data version to write by default.
+  Possible values are 1 and 2.
+Default is 1.
+* `nanoparquet.write_minmax_values`: Whether to write minimum and maximum values per row group, for data types that support this in `write_parquet()`.

 ## License